mbbroberg/mbbroberg.github.io/content/tools/index.md

 I switched out Obsidian for Evernote as a means to quick notes that synchronize across operating systems.
 I used to depend on the Evernote Webclipper, but Notion has a solid enough one to cover the need of plucking knowledge from the internet into a forever file.
 Obsidian is blazingly fast, incredibly smart with its conversion from HTML to markdown, and has a growing [community plugin ecosystem](https://obsidian.md/community).
 I rigged it up to share data via iCloud so I don't pay another monthly fee for a service I already have.
 I then set up a private git repo that syncs here and there to get it working on Linux as well.

-Obsidian is not free or open source, but does [promise to stay free](https://obsidian.md/pricing).
+Obsidian is free but not open source, and it [promises to stay free](https://obsidian.md/pricing).
 I hope one day they'll go open source.
 I have tried to adopt an [open source alternative](https://opensource.com/alternatives/evernote) (specifically [Joplin](https://joplinapp.org/faq/), [Simple Notes](https://simplenote.com/), and [Standard Notes](https://standardnotes.org/)), but I haven't quite landed on an architecture for cross-operational sync and a good web clipper.
 I bet I'll adopt one of these with time.

 ## 1Password